gbosquechacon/datascience_resources/README.md

 - [At Airbnb Data Belongs Everywhere](https://medium.com/airbnb-engineering/at-airbnb-data-science-belongs-everywhere-917250c6beba) by Riley Newman.
 How do you scale a Data Science team?
 How do you grow the impact of Data Science within a company?
 How do you gain the trust of other branches of your organization?
 This is how Airbnb does it.

--[Engineers Shouldn’t Write ETL](https://multithreaded.stitchfix.com/blog/2016/03/16/engineers-shouldnt-write-etl/) by Jeff Magnusson.
+- [Engineers Shouldn’t Write ETL](https://multithreaded.stitchfix.com/blog/2016/03/16/engineers-shouldnt-write-etl/) by Jeff Magnusson.
 Who is who in a Data department?
 Who should do what?
 Very common misconceptions regarding ETLs, Big Data and another bunch of buzz words.
 Very insightful.

 ## Talks:

+There are many many very interesting talks regarding applied Data Science.
+This is definitely a WIP but I take as mandatory to watch the yearly update lecture on Deep Learning taught by Lex Fridman.

 - [Deep Learning State of the Art 2019](https://www.youtube.com/watch?v=53YvP6gdD7U)
 - [Deep Learning State of the Art 2020](https://www.youtube.com/watch?v=0VH1Lim8gL8)